 In order to obtain FDA approval for any of our drug candidates, we must submit to the FDA a new drug application, or NDA, that demonstrates that the drug candidate is safe and effective in humans for its intended use.
 This demonstration requires significant research and animal tests, which are referred to as preclinical studies, as well as human tests, which are referred to as clinical trials.
 Two of our drug candidates, Oxytrex and PTI-901, are in Phase III clinical trials.
-Remoxy is in Phase I clinical trials in the United Kingdom.
+Remoxy is in Phase I clinical trials outside of the United States.